Basics of Stepper Motors

 The great feature of the AlphaStep is that it makes corrections for missed steps on the fly.
 It doesn't wait until the end of the move to make corrections.
 Once the rotor is back within 1.8°, the driver goes back into the open loop mode and sends out the proper phase energizations.

-The graph to the right shows the torque displacement curve and when the unit is in open or closed loop mode.
+The graph below shows the torque displacement curve and when the unit is in open or closed loop mode.
 The torque displacement curve is the torque generated by one phase.
 It products a maximum torque when the rotor teeth are displaced by 1.8°.
 A motor can only mis a step if it overshoots by more than 3.6°.
 Since the driver takes control of the torque vector when it misses by 1.8°, there is no way the motor can miss steps except if it is overloaded for more than 5 seconds.

 Many people think that the step accuracy of the AlphaStep is ± 1.8°.
 The step accuracy of the AlphaStep is 5 arc minutes (0.083°).
 The driver controls the torque vectors outside of 1.8°.
 Once inside 1.8°, the rotor teeth will line up with the torque vector that's being generated.
 AlphaStep makes sure the proper tooth is lining up with the torque vector.